super-resolution/Locan/docker/README.md

 We provide dockerfiles for testing and deployment.

 1) Run tests in a Python 3 environment based on miniconda or a virtual environment (venv) on Debian Linux.
-2) Run the project in a miniconda-based Python 3 environment (Debian Linux).
-3) Run the project in a miniconda-based Python 3 environment with Jupyter lab for interactive work (Debian Linux).
+2) Run the project in a Python 3 miniconda environment with Jupyter lab for interactive work (Debian Linux).

 Build a docker image